localnerve/html-snapshots/README.md

         `"boolean"` If the value is a boolean, it is used for every page.
 Note that if it is any scalar type such as "string" or "number", it will be interpreted as a boolean using javascript rules.
 Coerced string values "true", "yes", and "1" are specifically true, all others are false.

         `"object"` If the value is an object, it is interpreted as key/value pairs where the key must match the url (or path in the case of robots.txt style) found by the input generator.
-This allows you to specify the use of jQuery for individual pages.
-The reserved key "__default" allows you to specify a default jQuery usage so you don't have to specify usage for every individual page.
+This allows you to specify the use of verbose output for individual pages.
+The reserved key "__default" allows you to specify the default `verbose` usage so you don't have to specify usage for every individual page.

         `"function"` If the value is a function, it is called for every page and passed a single argument that is the url (or path in the case of robots.txt style) found in the input.
 The function must return a value to use for this option for the page it is given.
 The value returned for a given page must be a boolean.